There are three main methods you can use to determine if your dog is a purebred Lab. These are a visual assessment, a DNA test, and pedigree papers.

 There is usually a small fee for this and another fee for a fancy copy of the pedigree.
 Check out this link for more information on puppy paperwork.

-If you have the correct pedigree papers, then your dog is probably a purebred dog.
+If you have the correct pedigree papers, then your dog is probably a pure Labrador.
 I say probably because there is room for dishonesty with this system.

 It is possible for a dishonest stud dog owner to mate his bitch to one stud dog and register the puppies to another.